-1.3.2 Regulation No. 5/2010 on Airport Protective Zones.
+1.3.2 Regulation on Aerodrome Protective Zones

-This Regulation is applicable to all legal entities and individual persons owning or planning to erect a construction in the vicinity of an airport and to the institutions which pursuant to Article 34 of Law Nr.
-2004/15 on Construction are responsible for issuing permissions for all types of constructions enlisted in this article, and the operators of certified airports in the territory of the Republic of Kosovo.
+This Regulation is applicable to all legal entities and individual persons owning or planning to erect one or more constructions in the vicinity of an aerodrome and to the competent authorities which pursuant to Law on Construction, are responsible for issuing permissions for all types of constructions enlisted thereunder."

-1.3.3 This Guidance Manual on Airport Protective Zones describes the process of airport safeguarding such that the Ministry of Environment and Spatial Planning, the concerned Municipalities, the airport operator and CAA will carry out their statutory functions in a coordinated manner regarding developments and constructions in the defined areas in the vicinity of airports.
+1.3.3 This Guidance Manual on Aerodrome Protective Zones describes the process of aerodrome safeguarding such that the Ministry of Environment and Spatial Planning, the concerned Municipalities, the aerodrome operator and CAA will carry out their statutory functions in a coordinated manner regarding developments and constructions in the defined areas in the vicinity of aerodromes.